-- i To create a neighbourhood with a welcoming and distinct Australian contemporary coastal theme - ii To recommend quality design of dwellings and landscape - iii To define a theme f consistent colours, materials, massing, landscaping, architectural detailing and urban forms to unite the neighbourhood without becoming restrictive to creativity and individuality - iv To respect and take inspiration from the precedent set by The Quay - $\,{\rm v}\,$ To become an integrated community within the Torquay township and the Surf Coast region - vi To ensure environmental sustainability is a key design driver, minimising environmental impact and reliance on external infrastructure b.
+- i.
+To create a neighbourhood with a welcoming and distinct Australian contemporary coastal theme. - ii.
+To recommend quality design of dwellings and landscape - iii.
+To define a theme of consistent colours, materials, massing, landscaping, architectural detailing and urban forms to unite the neighbourhood without becoming restrictive to creativity and individuality - iv.
+To respect and take inspiration from the precedent set by The Quay. - v.
+To become an integrated community within the Torquay township and the Surf Coast region. - vi.
+To ensure environmental sustainability is a key design driver, minimising environmental impact and reliance on external infrastructure.

+b.
 Character Requirements

-- i All designs must be contemporary and site responsive, enhancing the character of QUAY2 - ii Designs must be of a contemporary coastal theme Reproduction period houses are not appropriate - iii Dwellings must maximise the opportunities of their Lot with regard to orientation, slope, views, prevailing winds, streetscape and the amenity and appearance of neighbouring dwellings - iv All designs are subject to approval by the DAP Decisions are fina a.
-Sustainability Objective
+- i.
+All designs must be contemporary and site responsive, enhancing the character of QUAY2. - ii.
+Designs must be of a contemporary coastal theme.
+Reproduction period houses are not appropriate. - iii.
+Dwellings must maximise the opportunities of their Lot with regard to orientation, slope, views, prevailing winds, streetscape and the amenity and appearance of neighbouring dwellings. - iv.
+All designs are subject to approval by the D.A.P.
+Decisions are final.

-NEIGHBOURHOOD CHARACTER AND DESIGN cont.
+6 NEIGHBOURHOOD CHARACTER AND DESIGN cont.

-SUSTAINABILITY
+7 SUSTAINABILITY